Fusion power: 2010s

 Example of a stellarator design: A coil system (blue) surrounds plasma (yellow).
 A magnetic field line is highlighted in green on the yellow plasma surface.

 Private and public research accelerated in the 2010s.
 General Fusion developed plasma injector technology and Tri Alpha Energy tested its C-2U device.
 The French Laser Mégajoule began operation.
 NIF achieved net energy gain in 2013, as defined in the very limited sense as the hot spot at the core of the collapsed target, rather than the whole target.

 In 2014, Phoenix Nuclear Labs sold a high-yield neutron generator that could sustain 5×10^{11} deuterium fusion reactions per second over a 24-hour period.

 In 2015, MIT announced a tokamak it named the ARC fusion reactor, using rare-earth barium-copper oxide (REBCO) superconducting tapes to produce high-magnetic field coils that it claimed could produce comparable magnetic field strength in a smaller configuration than other designs.

 In October, researchers at the Max Planck Institute of Plasma Physics in Greifswald, Germany, completed building the largest stellarator to date, the Wendelstein 7-X (W7-X).
 The W7-X stellarator began Operational phase 1 (OP1.1) on December 10, 2015, successfully producing helium plasma.
 The objective was to test vital systems and understand the machine's physics.
 By February 2016, hydrogen plasma was achieved, with temperatures reaching up to 100 million Kelvin.
 The initial tests used five graphite limiters.
 After over 2,000 pulses and achieving significant milestones, OP1.1 concluded on March 10, 2016.
 An upgrade followed, and OP1.2 in 2017 aimed to test an uncooled divertor.
 By June 2018, record temperatures were reached.
 W7-X concluded its first campaigns with limiter and island divertor tests, achieving notable advancements by the end of 2018.
 It soon produced helium and hydrogen plasmas lasting up to 30 minutes.

-In 2017, Helion Energy's fifth-generation plasma machine went into operation.
 The UK's Tokamak Energy's ST40 generated "first plasma".
 The next year, Eni announced a $50 million investment in Commonwealth Fusion Systems, to attempt to commercialize MIT's ARC technology.